 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Delta Junction has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Delta Junction has few renters and college students.
 But the biggest reason it is quieter in Delta Junction than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Delta Junction may be for you.

-The per capita income in Delta Junction in 2022 was $40,245, which is middle income relative to Alaska, and upper middle income relative to the rest of the US.
-This equates to an annual income of $160,980 for a family of four.
+The per capita income in Delta Junction in 2022 was $45,210, which is upper middle income relative to Alaska and the nation.
+This equates to an annual income of $180,840 for a family of four.
 However, Delta Junction contains both very wealthy and poor people as well.

 Delta Junction is a very ethnically-diverse city.
 The people who call Delta Junction home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Delta Junction residents report their race to be White, followed by Native American.
-Important ancestries of people in Delta Junction include German, Irish, Russian, Ukrainian, and English.
+Delta Junction also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.31% of the city’s residents.
+Important ancestries of people in Delta Junction include German, Irish, Ukrainian, English, and Russian.

 The most common language spoken in Delta Junction is English.
 Other important languages spoken here include Russian and Slavic languages.